-- 1. One on one interview with an ADA - 2.
-Second interview is typically with the District Court Chief, Christina Miller
+- 1. One-on-one interview with an ADA - 2.
+Second interview, typically with two individuals, usually including the District Court Chief

 Philadelphia District Attorney's Office:

 - 1. Prescreen interview with an ADA - 2.
 Full committee interview (20 minutes) with at least five members of the Hiring Committee